EmbeddedOS/Linux/docs/linux_kernel_module_programming_guide.md

 - It can the proceed to set a global variable to tell all the other processes that the file is still open and go on with its life.
 When the other processes get a piece of the CPU, they will see that global variable and go back to sleep.

 - So we will use `tail -f` to keep the file open in the backgroud, while trying to access it with another process (again in the background, so that we need not switch to a different vt).
 As soon as the first background process is killed with `kill%1`, the second is woken up, is able to acess the file and finally terminates.

+- To make our life more interesting, `module_close` does not have a monopoly on waking up the processes which wait to access the file.
+A signal, such as `Ctrl + C` (SIGINT) can also wake up a process, this is because we used `module_interruptable_sleep_on`.
+We could have used `module_sleep_on` instead, but that would have resulted in extremely angry users whose `Ctrl + C`'s are ignored.

+- There is one more point to remember.
+Some times processes don't want to sleep, they want either to get what they want immediately, or to be told it cannot be done.
+Such processes use the `O_NONBLOCK` flag when opening the file.
+The kernel is supposed to respond by returning with the error code `-EAGAIN` from operations which would otherwise block.